CULTURE IS COMMUNITY

 We all have something to share

-Vermillion voted #1 in USA Today Reader’s Choice Poll for Best Small Town Art Scene!
+Vermillion voted #1 in USA Today Reader’s Choice Poll for Best Small Town Art Scene

 We did it, friends!
 Thanks to all your votes, Verm has been named this year's Best Small Town Art Scene!
 You can check out USA Today’s full top 10 list and then read the Argus Leader’s “How Vermillion Became the Best Small Town Art Scene in the US.”
 The Volante at USD also printed a piece on the win.
 And before poll closed this year, Plain Talk helped rally votes with a great article on why Verm is coolest.